CodingTea17/hypriot-cluster-playbook/README.md

 # Hypriot Cluster Playbook
 A set of roles to configure and initialize a Kubernetes cluster on a group of Raspberry Pis running HypriotOS.
 There are two major components here.
 First off, we're bootstrapping the nodes using a cloud-init script (yes it's technically hacky because our init count >1...) and prepping them for duty.
-This step can involve changing the nodes' IPs and will fail when after it runs.
+This step can involve changing the nodes' IPs and will fail after it runs the cloud-init script.
 To avoid that just use the DHCP assigned IPs and configure them as the static_host_ip.
 The second part involves using kubeadm to init a new cluster, fire up flannel, and then join the worker nodes.

 # Setup
 vars/variables.yml